wazuh/wazuh-documentation/source/upgrade-guide/upgrading-elastic-stack/elastic_server_rolling_upgrade.rst

         # apt-get install elasticsearch=|ELASTICSEARCH_LATEST|

 #.
 Starting with Elasticsearch 7.0, master nodes require a configuration setting with the list of the cluster master nodes.
-The following settings must be added in the configuration of the Elasticsearch master node (``elasticsearch.yml``).
+The following settings must be added to the configuration of the Elasticsearch master node (``elasticsearch.yml``).

     .. code-block:: yaml